-Calculus Evaluator

 The first line defines a module of the name Hw3

 .
-The names of variables in -terms are represented by instances of String
+The names of variables in String

 .
 The second line just introduces a new name Symbol